SAP-samples/teched2022-DA161/exercises/ex2/README.md

 ![image](https://user-images.githubusercontent.com/112718519/199126087-54d177fa-cf4f-45fc-a964-d356eaf8b592.png)

 41. Click the private version that you created.
 In this case, it would be XX - 23 Plan.
-Note that the label will show the ID and description of the version.
+Note that the label of the version will show the ID (which includes your username) and description.

 ![image](https://user-images.githubusercontent.com/112718519/199126100-702ef249-ee58-4019-b31a-80a53f8cadc3.png)